Chapter 4: Revelation

 “But… a dress?
 Why?
 Why would you do that to me?”

-He glanced at the green dress.
+He glanced at the blue dress in the front.
 He worked his mouth while shaking his head.
 He pointed to it and then to a debutante walking in front of the glass with her mother.
 “That’s me.
 That’s what I want.”

 “No.” Maran shook her head.
 “No!
 I will not allow it!”